Ryan1729/palimpsest-processor/README.md

+#What is this?

+TODO

-## Installation
+## Installation for Compilation

 This program relies on `libBearLibTerminal.so` so that should be copied into `usr/local/lib` or another folder indicated by this command: `ldconfig -v 2>/dev/null | grep -v ^$'\t'`

 then you should run `sudo ldconfig` to complete the installation.

-Then the executable shgould run correctly
+Then the executable should run correctly

+##TODO List
+-> "Run" button that inverts colours when clicked
+  -> clciked only when mouse is pressed AND released in button bounds -> when button is clicked invert each instruction in playfield in turn -> actually run instructions.
+  -> simple register display, init to zero